These married TV meteorologists are broadcasting from home — for competing stations

 They do tease each other a bit, though.

-“We do get a bit of competitive with forecasts,” joked Thomson-Gee.
-“I’ll be like 'oh I got the high today, I had 20, you had 22!′”
+“We do get a bit of competitive with forecasts,” joked Thompson-Gee.
+“I’ll be like, ‘Oh, I got the high today.
+I had 20, you had 22!′ ”

 The two have been forecasting together for a long time.
-They met as undergraduates studying meteorology at Valparaiso University in Indiana, where they found themselves on the same storm chase expedition roaming the Great Plains in hot pursuit of tornadoes during the early 2010s.
+They met as undergraduates studying meteorology at Valparaiso University in Indiana, where they found themselves on the same storm-chase expedition roaming the Great Plains in hot pursuit of tornadoes during the early 2010s.

-“I was a junior, she was a sophomore,” said Thomson-Gee.
+“I was a junior; she was a sophomore,” said Thompson-Gee.

 “After the storm chase, we did start dating,” recalled Barichello.
 “Justin got a job in Minnesota, I finished up school, and I was lucky enough right out of school to move to South Dakota, which was only three hours away.
 We were able to maintain our relationship and see each other pretty frequently.”

-Shortly thereafter, the two got engaged, and then moved to Milwaukee within two weeks of being married.
+Shortly thereafter, the two got engaged, then moved to Milwaukee within two weeks of being married.

-“I was lucky enough to get hired by CBS 58 in Milwaukee a few months later,” said Thomson-Gee.
+“I was lucky enough to get hired by CBS 58 in Milwaukee a few months later,” Thompson-Gee said.
 “We’re really blessed to be together in the same city.”

 The two meteorologists spoke highly of their news directors, who they say have been nothing but supportive amid the unusual situation.

-“Both of our stations are very family oriented,” said Barichello.
+“Both of our stations are very family-oriented,” Barichello said.
 “Our news directors and our [general managers] are always rooting for you.
-They’re very supportive if you have kids or daycare issues...
+They’re very supportive if you have kids or day-care issues. ...
 I’ve felt my station has been very understanding of that.
-I think they understand how difficult it could be having two on-air talents looking [for work] in the same market… it’s been pretty nice.”
+I think they understand how difficult it could be having two on-air talents looking [for work] in the same market. ...
+It’s been pretty nice.”

 In the end, they treat their lives just like they treat the forecast — sometimes it’s tricky to predict, but that’s what makes it special.